How To Run Correlation Analysis On Excel

 To run a correlation analysis in Excel, you must do the following:

-- Download and Install the Data Analysis Extension on your excel software.
-This extension is necessary in running various statistical analyses.
+• Download and Install the Data Analysis Extension on your Excel software.
+This extension is necessary to run various statistical analyses.

-- Type in your raw data into the columns and rows.
-For the illustration below, I shall use a data set of some soil chemical properties.
+• Type your raw data into columns and rows.
+I shall use a data set of some soil chemical properties for the illustration below.

-- Skip a line and select the A11 as the output range.
-This is to ensure that the correlation matrix appears on the same page.
+• Skip a line and select A11 as the output range.
+This will ensure that the correlation matrix appears on the same page.

 Note: